“Everything was worth a trial, just to see. Picasso had the curiosity of the juggler seeking the ball best suited to his hand.”

 Williams also suggested they try out Sam Rivers, who can be heard with the quintet on Miles In Tokyo (1964).
 Miles Davis wasn’t particularly enamoured with Rivers’ fiery playing and promptly recruited Wayne Shorter from Art Blakey’s Jazz Messengers.
 In the four years since Coltrane’s departure Davis had used no less than seven saxophonists before the arrival of Wayne Shorter, a period of instability he would grumble about in later years.
 But his new group quickly locked in and would eventually become famous for devising a new and unique stream of jazz.

 With E.S.P.
-(1965) and Miles Smiles (recorded in 1966 and arguably this quartet’s best studio recording and one of Miles Davis’ finest albums of his entire career) they fine-tuned an energised and free-floating group aesthetic that, while critically acclaimed, was greeted with indifference by the jazz-buying public at the time (his album sales had plateaued at around 10,000 units per release) however modern listeners find plenty in these records to be amazed about.
+(1965) and Miles Smiles (recorded in 1966 and arguably this quartet’s best studio recording and one of Miles Davis’ most distinguished albums of his entire career) they fine-tuned an energised and free-floating group aesthetic that, while critically acclaimed, was greeted with indifference by the jazz-buying public at the time (his album sales had plateaued at around 10,000 units per release) however modern listeners find plenty in these records to be amazed about.
 These young musicians were excited and enthusiastic and Davis allowed them plenty of room to develop a searching quality.
 Each member, especially Wayne Shorter, brought new compositions into the repertoire that moved far away from the standard tunes that Miles had been playing for years.
 They also motivated him to lift his own game and take his playing slightly further out.
 Another key to the success of these albums is the consistently astounding performances by jazz wunderkind Tony Williams that effectively reshaped the function of drums in a jazz ensemble.
 Much has been said of his use of polyrhythms and mastery of metric modulation (a subtle changing of time signatures while maintaining the implied pulse of the music); Elvin Jones had been playing in a similar way around this time, but Williams pulled it all off with tremendous finesse and inventiveness that defined the drama within this music.

 Their esprit de corps was in full swing when they came to record Sorcerer, a total group effort where there is no one stand-out voice.
 Where E.S.P. was a white-light depiction of daytime, Sorcerer reveals itself as a sound-painting of the night.
 The frenetic vigour of Miles Smiles is here downplayed; mood is the motive on these performances which are built on little more than unelaborated summary outlines and intimated harmonic landscapes.
 Open-ended rather than free-form and structurally minimal, Davis invokes an updated retelling of Kind Of Blue (1958) with only slightly more fire in its belly.
 There are thrilling moments of flash and thunder, ‘Limbo’ at times threatens to boil over, but they are passing.
 Mostly this is about surfaces and planes, Miles’ solo on ‘Vonetta’ hinting at submerged shapes barely discernible, the artist dreaming up cubist canvases having expended fully the charms of his once-fertile “blue” period.
 Wayne Shorter blows shamanic incantations, the snake-charmer in his soul surfacing on ‘Masquelero’ and the gently spiralling ‘Pee Wee’ where Davis sits out completely and Herbie Hancock’s piano becomes an illusionistic mirror-mosaic.
 The strongest track is Hancock’s ‘The Sorcerer’, which opens with Shorter sketching an uneven theme which seems as if he is trying out random ideas until Davis abruptly accompanies him, bringing the jagged melody into sharp focus.
 They engage in a face-off during an unguarded exchange of back-and-forth improvisation, resolved only by another display of scintillation by Hancock.